 In addition to the affordability of OER, they provide enhanced accessibility for vision-impaired students.
 They also offer a far greater degree of flexibility and customizability to the instructor, allowing for revision of the original text and/or combination of multiple OER.

 Fredonia has received funding from SUNY to support the adoption of OER.
 For a course to be considered OER at least 50% of the materials used should reside in the public domain or have been released under an intellectual property license that permits re-purposing by others.
 Course redesign incentives are being made available to recognize faculty who have already designed OER courses, or who plan to redesign a course using OER materials.
-OER courses offered from Summer 2018 through Summer 2020 are eligible to apply for funding.
+OER courses offered from Fall 2019 through Summer 2020 are eligible to apply for funding.
 Preference will be given to high enrollment, general education courses, and courses with high-cost textbooks.

 Eligibility: All full-time and part-time teaching faculty.
 Must be the instructor of record for the course you are submitting.